feddersmichael/Swarm_Learning_Installation/Swarm_Learning_Installation_2_1_0.md

 #### Pulling and starting APLS container

-The rest of the steps we follow the [official document](pdf/HPEAutoPassLicenseServerDockerIntegration.pdf) about the Docker integration.
+The rest of the steps we follow the [official document](pdf/HPEAutoPassLicenseServerDockerIntegration.pdf) about the Docker integration (Version from 21.11.23, the newest version will be available when downloading APLS and its documents from HPE [here](#installing-apls-as-a-software)).
 This is very similar to the documentation on github, however it includes some extra information and check-ups.
 1. Login to the HPE docker registry using your HPE Passport email id and password ‘hpe_eval’ :

         $ docker login hub.myenterpriselicense.hpe.com -u <HPE-PASSPORT-EMAIL-ID> -p hpe_eval